Why testing conditional independence is so hard?

 CI as a hypothesis testing problem

-In CI testing:
+In CI testing, these become:

-Two types of error can occur:
+In testing, two types of error can occur:

 A good test aims to: